Lectures on LHC Physics: Higgs physics

 Different cross sections for Tevatron and LHC processes are shown in Figure~\ref{fig:higgs_lhcall}.

 Finally, talking about cross sections and how to compute them we need to remember that at the LHC there exist two kinds of processes.
 The first involves all particles which we know and love, like old-fashioned electrons or slightly more modern $W$ and $Z$ bosons or most recently top quarks.
 All of these processes we call \underline{backgrounds}.
-They are described by QCD, which means QCD is the theory of the evil.
+They are described by QCD, which means QCD is the theory of evil.
 Top quarks have an interesting history, because when I was a graduate student they still belonged to the second class of processes, the \underline{signals}.
 These either involve particles we have not seen before or particles we want to know something about.
-Such new particles are usually produced via QCD effects as well, so QCD as we will discuss it in Section~\ref{sec:qcd} is not entirely evil.
-If we actually see new particles someone gets a call from Stockholm, while for the rest of the community the corresponding processes instantly turn into backgrounds.

-Because signals are things we had not seen before they are rare compared to much more rare that backgrounds.
-Digging out signal events from a large number of background events is what the remaining Higgs section will be about.
-Figure~\ref{fig:higgs_lhcall} shows that at the LHC the production cross section for a pair of bottom quarks is larger than $10^5$~nb or $10^{11}$~fb, the typical production rate for $W$ or $Z$ bosons ranges around 200~nb or $2 \times 10^8$~fb, the rate for a pair of 500~GeV supersymmetric gluinos is $4 \times 10^4$~fb, and the Higgs rate can be as big as $2 \times 10^5$~fb.
-To extract such signals from huge backgrounds we need to describe the backgrounds with an incredible precision, at least those background events which populate the signal region in phase space.
-The high energy community has agreed that we call a five sigma excess over the known backgrounds a signal discovery
+By definition, signals are very rare compared to backgrounds.
+As an example, Figure~\ref{fig:higgs_lhcall} shows that at the LHC the production cross section for a pair of bottom quarks is larger than $10^5$~nb or $10^{11}$~fb, the typical production rate for $W$ or $Z$ bosons ranges around 200~nb or $2 \times 10^8$~fb, the rate for a pair of 500~GeV supersymmetric gluinos would have been $4 \times 10^4$~fb, and the Higgs rate can be as big as $2 \times 10^5$~fb.
+This really rare Higgs signal was extracted by ATLAS and CMS with a $5\sigma$ significance in the Summer of 2012.
+If we see such a new particles someone gets a call from Stockholm, while for the rest of the community the corresponding processes instantly turn into backgrounds.

-Never trust anybody who wants to sell you a three sigma evidence as a discovery, because everyone who has been around for a few years has seen a great number of those go away.
-People usually have reasons to advertize such effects, like a need for help by the community, a promotion, or a wish to get the Stockholm call, but all they are really saying is that their errors do not allow them to make a conclusive statement.
-On the other hand, in the Gaussian limit the statistical significance improves with $\sqrt{\lumi}$.
-So all we need to do is wait for the significance to hit five sigma.